History

 - Önnuhver, also Ruslahver – “Busy hot spring” or “garbage hot spring”.
 Locals for many years threw their garbage in this spring but after an earthquake in 1947, the spring turned into a geyser.
 It returned all the trash with noisy, wild explosions and locals had to find another place for it.
 Now here is just a dry hole.

-Icelandic scientists are looking in the ecosystem of the Hveragerði hot springs – here is made research of heat-resistant ecosystems and biochemistry.
+Icelandic scientists are looking into the ecosystem of the Hveragerði hot springs – here is made the research of heat-resistant ecosystems and biochemistry.

 References